Rico15/hello-world/README.md

 # hello-world
-The beginning to my new carriers
+This is the beginning to my new carrier,
-Just want to do what I like and be successful at it, while having fun.
+Just want to do what I like and be successful at it; while having fun.